 When it comes to taxes, Washington is a friendly place to retire.
 There is no income tax so retirement income, including Social Security, is not taxed.
-Real estate is assessed at 100% of market value, but the state has four property-tax relief programs available seniors, people with limited incomes and veterans.
-These are the Property Tax Exemption Program, the Property Tax and Special Assessment Deferral Program, the Property Tax Deferral Program for Homeowners with Limited Incomes and the Tax Assistance Program for Widows or Widowers of Veterans.
-Excluding exemptions, the annual taxes on a $385,000 Port Townsend house are approximately $3,705.
-The state sales tax is 6% (food and prescription medications are exempt).
+Real estate is assessed at 100% of market value, but the state has four property-tax relief programs available to seniors, people with limited incomes and veterans.
+These is the Property Tax Exemption Program, the Property Tax and Special Assessment Deferral Program, the Property Tax Deferral Program for Homeowners with Limited Incomes and the Tax Assistance Program for Widows or Widowers of Veterans.
+Excluding exemptions, the annual taxes on a $399,000 Port Townsend house are approximately $4,100.
+The state sales tax is 6.5% (food and prescription medications are exempt).

 Port Townsend, Washington

 Maritime history permeates Port Townsend, and a stroll through downtown conjures up images of an earlier time when boisterous saloons and busy brothels catered to customers just in from months at sea.
 Today, though, the old taverns are trendy shops, and historic red brick commercial buildings house art galleries, coffeehouses, restaurants and cozy pubs.
 The entire downtown, located along the water and full of nooks and crannies, is a National Historic Landmark.